 Pictures From Our Vacation: This book gives students the opportunity to draw pictures of a few moments or events from their summer break.
 It’s not necessary for students to have gone anywhere special for a vacation to appreciate the text.
 I’ll use this for my pre and post assessment.

-What if Everybody Did That?: This is one of my favorites!
+What if Everybody Did That?: This is one of my favorites for introducing paragraphs!
 It helps students understand why rules are important.
 The book gives great visual and written examples of what could happen if people no longer followed basic rules.

 How Full is Your Bucket?
 For Kids: This book has been around for awhile now, but I absolutely love the message that it teaches.
 I use this lesson to introduce the concept of being a bucket filler or a bucket dipper.
 The author does a great job of making a difficult concept easy to understand for students.